- Facial Hair Tips

 BEARD AND MUSTACHE CARE 101

-How to apply Beard Oil: When applying Beard Oil there are many methods that I have seen, tried, and talked about.
+How to Use Beard Oil: When applying Beard Oil there are many methods that I have seen, tried, and talked about.
 For us we feel that the dropper top is the best and most efficient way to apply Beard Oil without spilling or waste.
 First off when applying the Beard Oil you will want to make sure you have a damp beard.
 This helps to spread it more evenly.
 Now take a few drops usually 6-10 will give you around a dime size in the palm of your hand.
 Massage the Beard Oil in your hands and work the Beard Oil in while massaging it to your skin underneath the hair.
 After working it around on the face and hair for a minute or so use a nice boars hair brush or comb and gently comb through.
-Now you are officially on your way to that "Beard of Destiny" you are working on.
+Congratulations, you are now officially in the beard care club and on your way to that "Beard of Destiny" you are working on.
 Repeat this process at least once a day.